sotiristiga/euroleague/README.md

 Find all stats from a game that you interest

-Includes the stats of players and the summarise stats from Teams in this game
+Includes the stats of players and the summary of stats from Teams in this game

 dataset_players = dataset that I have made for players stats